 Originally from India, I am a nurse who has made her home here in America since 2004, coming to the USA due to my marriage.
 I now have a solid clinical background in psychiatric nursing, working with all age groups of patients for the past seven years.
 For the past three years, I have worked as a psychiatric NP with adults and developed a particular interest in and passion for our senior population.
 I love constantly updating my knowledge and applying evidence-based treatment in my daily practice.
-I feel strongly that I have a lot of energy and creativity to give to working towards my maximum contribution to nursing in terms of research and nursing practice.
+I have a lot of energy and creativity to give to working towards my maximum contribution to nursing in terms of research and nursing practice.
 After earning the DNP Degree at XXXX University, I look forward to many decades of exceptional service to and research concerning both perinatal and geriatric populations.